Arrow2211/EEDP-Project/README.md

 Instruction

+1.Import all the packages first.

+2.Also Create util file.

+3.Run the Code!!

+How to Operate ?

 1.Keep your Thumb finger close to palm to move the cursor

 2.Keep your Thumb finger away from palm to stop the cursor